5 Segmentation

 combined_classes <- as.data.frame(combined_classes)

-Now that we have combined these analyses, we can look for patterns within the data.
-First, let’s recode some of the data to be more approachable.
-Next, let’s use the switch function.
-The switch function is excellent, but only some languages have it.
-Thanks, R!
+Now that we have combined these analyses we can look for patterns within the data.
+First, let’s recode some of the data so that it is more approachable.
+Let’s use the switch function.
+The switch function is great, but not every language has it.
+Thanks R.

 #-----------------------------------------------------------------